danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-12-mocking-with-mockingkit.md

 [Mocking]({{page.mocking}}) is a way to create interactive, fake implementations of protocols and classes.
 It's a great tool when writing [unit tests]({{page.unit-testing}}) and to fake not yet implemented logic.

-I come from a .NET background and was fortunate to be around when the community was all about unit testing and how to write testable code.
-As I later became an iOS and Android developer, I found that unit testing was quite uncommon, and that mocking more meant to mock HTTP requests.
+I come from .NET and was fortunate to be around when the discource was all about testing and how to write testable code.
+As I later became an iOS & Android developer, I found unit testing uncommon, and that mocking often referred to mocking HTTP requests than using mock implementations of protocols (or interfaces as they are called in .NET).

-The native tools, if any, were also very basic and lacked a lot of the power that I had come to expect from Visual Studio and various .NET test libraries.
-As Swift was later introduced, its limited introspection made mocking hard, where the few libraries I found were more about generating code than interactive mocks.
+The native test tools provided by Apple were also very basic compared to what I had come to expect from Visual Studio.
+As Swift was later introduced in 2014, its limited introspection made mocking even harder.
+The few approaches I found to handle this were more about generating code than creating interactive mocks that you could manipulate and inspect.

-I made do with manual mocks for years, and wrote a lot of code to register function invokations, return custom function results, unit test in parameters, etc. It was however very tedious, and quite error-prone.
+I made do with manual mocks for years, and wrote a lot of code to register function calls, return custom results, test parameters, etc. It was very tedious, and quite error-prone.
+Due to this, I started looking into creating a library for true, dynamic mocking.
+But before we look at that, let's first look at the manual mocking approach.

-Let's look at this manual mocking approach, before we move on to dynamic mocks.

 ## Manual mocks